argutai/Conjugator/README.md

 - The preterite is not generally used in the perfect, where it is substituted for the pluperfect progressive (combination of imperfect with perfect continuous) or the imperfect progressive
 - The subjunctive does not exist in the preterite, near future, or conditional
-- The Indicative mood exists only in simple present and does not exist in the first person
+- The Indicative mood exists only in simple present, is split by affirmative and negative, and does not exist in the first person

 |  | Simple | Continuous / Progressive | Perfect | Perfect Continuous / Progressive |
 | --- | --- | --- | --- | --- |